Academic Calendar

 3 Credits Weekly (3-0-1)

-Students examine topical biotechnology applications such as, but not limited to, gene edited and genetically engineered food, de-extinction, biobanking, and prenatal genetic testing.
-This course emphasizes a scientific understanding of these applications, while considering social, legal, and ethical perspectives that influence their use.
+Students examine a selection of topical biotechnology applications such as, but not limited to, gene edited and genetically engineered food, reproductive biotechnologies, and biobanking.
+This course emphasizes a scientific understanding of these biotechnologies, and explores social, legal, and ethical perspectives that influence their applications.
 Contemporary issues are examined within a historical context.
-A Canadian perspective will be emphasized within the global context.
+A Canadian perspective is emphasized within the global context.

 Prerequisites: Minimum grades of C- in BIOL 207 and BIOL 208.